Let’s learn about Saint David’s Day, an annual celebration in Wales honoring St. David, the patron saint of Wales.

 His Contributions to Christianity

-Saint David was a renowned preacher, a teacher, a man of prayer, and a performer of miracles.
+Saint David was a renowned preacher, teacher, man of prayer, and performer of miracles.
 He was the core of the monastic community he formed in what is now St. Davids.
 He also shaped the spirituality of people of his time and place, especially the Welsh.
 His teachings and the activity of monks he influenced through founding monastic settlements made this possible.

 His Miracles